dwilliams-github/homepage/client/src/text/resume.md

 [Knowledge and Skills](#skills)
 ====================

-- Experience and original research in virtual screening, molecular dynamics, pharmacophore modeling, virtual library generation, cheminformatics, chemical diversity, and machine learning
+- Experience and original research in virtual screening, molecular dynamics, pharmacophore modeling, virtual library generation, and cheminformatics
+- Familiar with the practice, implementation and theory of many of the latest techniques in deep learning, including graph neural networks, transformers, and diffusion
+- Mentor and manager in the fields of programming, algorithms, mathematics, physical chemistry, and quantum physics
 - First-hand experience with the drug development process, from discovery to first-in-human, including target validation, hit finding, assay development, lead optimization, and DMPK
-- Mentor and manager to more than a dozen researchers in the fields of programming, algorithms, mathematics, physical chemistry, and quantum physics
 - Broad experience in data science, including very large data sets, inference, and modeling
 - A skilled technical writer, with experience in scientific, technical, and marketing roles
 - A proficient software programmer with experience in a wide range of development roles